-The majority of PhD candidates initially aim for a career as a professor.
-Despite this, between 60 and 75 per cent of PhD graduates find challenging and rewarding work outside of academia.
-One of the largest initial responses to exploring options outside of academia is a psychological one.
-Given the familiarity with, and emphasis on, the academic route, admitting to yourself and others that you may be exploring a different path can be difficult.
+The majority of Ph.D. candidates initially aim for a career as a professor.
+Despite this, between 60 and 75 percent of Ph.D. graduates find work that is rewarding outside of academia.
+One of the largest initial barriers to exploring options outside of academia is a psychological one.
+That is given the familiarity with and emphasis on the academic route, students struggle to admit to themselves and others that they may be exploring a different path.

-The resources and links in this section discuss the issues and describe how to identify career alternatives outside of the academy.
+The resources and links in this section discuss the issues and describe how to identify career alternatives outside of the higher education.
 Inspiring profiles of those who have successfully made the transition are included.

 The Challenges and Rewards of Leaving Academia